unccd/Prais4-reporting-manual/SO1.md

 _Step 1: Select the estimation method_

 Parties may use three methods to determine baseline SOC stocks and estimate changes in SOC stocks.
-These methods are consistent with the IPCC guidelines  and include datasets and processing options with increasing levels of accuracy and complexity.
+These methods are consistent with the IPCC guidelines[^4] and include datasets and processing options with increasing levels of accuracy and complexity.

+[^4]: 2006 IPCC Guidelines for National Greenhouse Gas Inventories and its 2019 Refinement, as well as the 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: Wetlands.

 - The **Tier 1 method** uses broad methods with default data, and it is valuable where country-specific data and capacities are scarce or unavailable.
 SOC stock change estimates are informed by the equations in the IPCC guidelines, which are summarized in chapter 5 of the Good Practice Guidance for SDG Indicator 15.3.1.